Mostly Walking ...

 Walking from place to place means different things to different people.

-Some people want walking to be a challenge, like walking across the Simpson Desert or Antarctica.
-Others add an altruistic purpose
+Some want walking to be a challenge, like walking across the Simpson Desert or Antarctica.
+Others add an altruistic purpose and walk

-and walk to raise money for charity.
+to raise money for charity.
 Some do it for exercise.
-In some cultures walking is simply the way you get from one place to
+In some cultures walking is simply the way you get from one place to another.

-another.
-Many of us walk for pleasure - to enjoy nature and to get away from the city into wild, deserted places where we like to
+Many of us walk for pleasure - to enjoy nature and to get away from the city into wild, deserted places where we like to imagine we are

 But there is walking of another kind.
 It is the walking of discovery, the walking of travellers whose sole purpose is to discover places,

 slowly on foot.
-It is the walking described in classic books like Hilaire Belloc's The Path to Rome, Patrick Leigh Fermour's A Time of
+It is the walking described in classic books like Hilaire Belloc's The Path to Rome, Patrick Leigh Fermor's A Time of

 Gifts and Between the Woods and the Water, John Hillaby's Journey through Europe or Bernard Levin's Hannibal's Footsteps.